change-hi/change-hi.github.io/morea/data-movement/readings-prep.md

 * We recommend you go through the [Software Carpentry shell-novice tutorial](https://swcarpentry.github.io/shell-novice/) if you are new to the command-line.

-2) Have an account on Mana
+2) Have an account on KOA

 3)  Have UH Duo/MFA enabled